 A magical educational journey challenges the mind, nurtures the heart, and strengthens the body for all children everyday.
 Accordingly, our curriculum reflects our belief that each child is a scholar, leader, and philanthropist.
 As such, it is designed to teach the whole child; all curricular components are interconnected.
 No subject is taught in isolation.

-The academic curriculum is thematic and driven by both Arizona Early Learning Standards and Common Core standards.
+The academic curriculum is thematic and driven by both Arizona Early Learning Standards and the Arizona College and Career Standards.
 High-interest themes integrate all disciplines, allowing students to meet and exceed academic standards within a relevant context.
 In addition to being fun, each activity is thoughtfully developed to teach or reinforce learning goals.
 The curriculum is specially designed to promote a deep understanding of number sense, phonetic rules, and written expression.
 Focusing on mastery allows students to develop strong critical thinking skills.

 Low teacher to student ratios mean all children receive individualized instruction enabling them to work at or above grade level.
 Additionally, small class sizes allow teachers the flexibility to adapt the classroom schedule, tailoring instruction to the unique needs of the class.
 If children are overly energetic one day, they will have more time to play outside.
 If teachers recognize that students are engrossed in a learning activity, they will allot more time.
 Specializing in early childhood development, Magical Journey's academic curriculum is experience rich and play-based.